 - Transfer planning/questions

-Call or make an appointment now!
-Have your SRJC ID number ready, and be sure to identify yourself as an international student.
+Before you call or email the Counseling department, be sure to have your SRJC ID number ready and remember to identify yourself as an international student.
 You can also email Chris Grant or Amanda Mansfield directly for assistance.